Ted Kimbrough

-Ted D. Kimbrough was an American educator who served as superintendent of Chicago Public Schools, Sacramento Unified School District, and Compton Unified School District.
+Ted D. Kimbrough (January 8, 1935 – April 16, 2018) was an American educator who served as superintendent of Chicago Public Schools, Sacramento Unified School District, and Compton Unified School District.
+Kimbrough is recognized as the third African American and the second African American man to lead the Chicago Public Schools, following Manford Byrd Jr., who was the first African American man to hold the position.

 Early life and education

 Kimbrough was born in Chicago, Illinois, and raised in nearby Evanston, Illinois.
 Kimbrough was black.
 Kimbrough received his undergraduate degree from Northern Illinois University, and his master's degree from California State University, Los Angeles.

+Career

-Los Angeles Unified School District career
+Los Angeles Unified School District

 Kimbrough started his career in education working as an industrial arts teacher in the Los Angeles Unified School District.
 He would work in the district for 26 years.
 After being a teacher, he became a principal.
 He eventually came to hold administrative roles in the district, serving as the school system's legislative lobbyist, director of revenue, and assistant superintendent.